How (and why) the best protein powders are UPF-free - including ours

 You might have come across the term ‘ultra-processed’ or ‘UPF’ before - maybe only in recent months, as it’s hit the news more frequently, or maybe the topic has been on your radar for years.
 But what exactly does it mean?

-Plenty of scientists, doctors and dietitians have contributed to our understanding of this.
+Plenty of scientists, doctors, and dietitians have contributed to our understanding of this.
 The United Nations now uses the NOVA classification system (2), which was proposed by researchers at the University of São Paulo, Brazil in 2009.
 This system classifies food into four categories:

-1. Unprocessed or minimally processed foods: Natural foods which are the edible parts of plants or from animals.
-This includes fungi, algae, and water.
-Foods in this category have their inedible parts removed and are altered by processes such as drying, crushing, grinding, powdering, fractioning, filtering, roasting, boiling, non-alcoholic fermentation, pasteurisation, chilling, freezing, placing in containers, and vacuum packaging.
-Examples include: fruit, eggs, and milk.
+• Foods in this category have their inedible parts removed and are altered by processes such as drying, crushing, grinding, powdering, fractioning, filtering, roasting, boiling, non-alcoholic fermentation, pasteurisation, chilling, freezing, placing in containers, and vacuum packaging.

-2. Processed culinary ingredients: Foods in this category come from group 1 sources or otherwise from nature through methods such as pressing, refining, grinding, milling, and drying.
-They aren’t typically consumed by themselves.
-Examples include: oils, sugar, and salt.
+• Foods in this category come from group 1 sources or otherwise from nature through methods such as pressing, refining, grinding, milling, and drying.

-3. Processed foods: Foods in this category are made by adding substances from group 2 to group 1 foods.
-Processes include preservation, and cooking methods include non-alcoholic fermentation or canning and bottling.
-Examples include: canned or bottled vegetables or legumes (pulses) preserved in brine, some types of processed animal foods like ham or smoked fish, and most freshly baked bread and simple cheeses.
+• Examples include: canned or bottled vegetables or legumes (pulses) preserved in brine, some types of processed animal foods like ham or smoked fish, and most freshly baked bread and simple cheeses.

-4. Ultra-processed foods: Defined as “formulations of ingredients, mostly of exclusive industrial use, typically created by series of industrial techniques and processes”.
-These foods may have colours, flavours, emulsifiers and other artificial additives added to make the final product “hyper-palatable” - that is, appealing to our taste buds in ways that aren’t found in nature.
-Examples include: carbonated soft drinks, sweets, cakes, and sweetened breakfast ‘cereals’.
+• These foods may have colours, flavours, emulsifiers, and other artificial additives added to make the final product “hyper-palatable” - that is, appealing to our taste buds in ways that aren’t found in nature.

 The above descriptions are summaries of each category.
 For a more detailed description, we’d encourage you to take a closer look at the full categorisation used by the FAO (the Food and Agriculture Organization of the United Nations).